Metal Gear Rising: Revengeance: Release

 The demo version was initially released as a bonus included in the Zone of the Enders: HD Collection, which was released for the PlayStation 3 and Xbox 360 on October 30, 2012.
 A public demo of Metal Gear Rising: Revengeance was released in Japan on December 13, 2012, on the PlayStation Store.
 The North American demo was later released on the Xbox Live Marketplace and PlayStation Store on January 22, 2013.

 The full version was released in North America on February 19, 2013, and in Europe on February 21 for the PlayStation 3 and Xbox 360 consoles.
 Although it was also planned to be released for both consoles on February 21 in Australia, shipping issues delayed it to February 26.
 The game was released in Japan on February 21 for the PlayStation 3, with the Xbox 360 release there cancelled.
 While a Windows version of Metal Gear Solid: Rising was initially planned, release for this platform was put on hold.
 However, Kojima Productions said they would consider it after the release of the console versions.
 The Windows version was then announced in May 2013, and released on January 9, 2014.
 The PlayStation 3 version was added to PlayStation Plus in November 2013.

 In Japan, Konami released two collectors' editions.
 The first one, the "Premium Package", contains an artbook by Yoji Shinkawa and a soundtrack album.
 The second limited edition is the "Premium Package Special Edition", including all the contents from the first package with the addition of an action figure of Raiden.
 The English collector's edition features a soundtrack, a steel case, and a lamp containing a small-scale replica of Raiden's sword.
 An exclusive download edition titled the Ultimate Edition was released on the PlayStation Network on May 21, 2013.
 This edition includes the full game plus all downloadable content.
 The same version was released in stores with the label of Special Edition on December 5, 2013, in Japan.

 The Windows version was released on January 9, 2014.
 The version briefly required online connection until a fix was issued on January 10, 2014.
 It was claimed that the requirement was an accidental bug.
 The Windows version has been region locked, making the game unavailable in India and Japan.
 The game was briefly unavailable for purchase in Ireland.
-The game is also not available for purchase through Steam in Indonesia and Malaysia, but is available in disc format for the PlayStation 3.
+The game is also not available for purchase through Steam in Southeast Asia, but is available in disc format for the PlayStation 3.
 The game also has region locked serials and cross-region gifting.
 In March 2015, Metal Gear Rising: Revengeance was confirmed to be coming to the Nvidia Shield Console.
 In January 2017, the OS X version of Revengeance became unplayable due to an issue with its DRM after Transgaming, who developed the port, went out of business.

 In July 2024, a DRM-free version of the game was made available on GOG.
+It shares the same regional restrictions as the Steam version, making it unavailable in Southeast Asia and Japan.